Important Information Regarding Financial Aid Service

 If your aid is not reflected on your bill, you may need to check your "to do" list to see if you have outstanding items that need to be taken care of.
 Please read the FAQs below for more answers to your questions.

-Students are charged tuition and fees and room and board (if living on campus).
+Students are charged tuition and fees and room and board.
 All financial aid is divided, half for fall and half for spring.
 Your financial aid disbursement will credit your Student Account and apply towards any charges you have incurred for the term.
 If you have more charges than financial aid, you will need to pay the difference.
 If you have more aid than charges, you will get a refund.

 Students will not receive refunds until after the start of the term.
 After the term begins, refunds are generated once a week.
 Refunds that are mailed directly to student home addresses will take five to seven days, depending on the mail delivery service.
 Students with Direct Deposit set up with the Cashier's Office will find that refunds take two to three days.
 You can sign-up for Direct Deposit using Self Service through PeopleSoft-Student Systems.
 Questions concerning refunds should be directed to the Cashier's Office.